ivanalie/Gender-Prediction-Model-Deployed-with-Flask-Service/README.md

 ```

 ## Installation/ Deploying and serving the ML model
-Ensure docker is running, and go to this project directory to build a docker image with the following command:
+Ensure docker is running, and go to the project directory to build a docker image with the following command:
 ```
 docker build --tag predict-gender-docker . docker run --publish 5000:5000 predict-gender-docker